DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Flexbox (`display: flex`):** A CSS layout model that provides a more efficient way to arrange, align, and distribute space among items in a container, even when their size is unknown or dynamic.
 Flexbox is essential for creating responsive and adaptive layouts without using floats or positioning.

 ---

+#### SUBSECTION C: CREATING AN HTML AND CSS WEBSITE PART 3

+### Course Step Number: 397

+### Date Researched: 2025-08-04

+### Key Learnings:

+- The start of a new subsection.
+The student has been provided with a list of the upcoming topics to be covered in this section of the course.

+---